sveltejs/community-legacy/README.md

 In time this may become the home for a meetup site and other community information.

+## Maintenance mode

+we are now working on a new site: https://github.com/svelte-society/site

+this site will keep up to date for content, but as far as code and design goes, the new site is the future

 ## Add an event

 To add an event make a PR to [`data/events.yml`](data/events.yml).